swoody2527/SubTrack/README.md

 SubTrack represents a significant learning journey, integrating terminal functionality into a GUI application and applying OOP principles for robust data management.
 Continued updates and enhancements are planned to provide users with an even more streamlined and visually appealing subscription tracking experience.

-**Note:** SubTrack welcomes user feedback and suggestions for additional features, aiming to provide a valuable tool for subscription management.
-Stay tuned for updates and improvements!